-For example, if you put a total of $2,500 towards your debt every month and your monthly income before taxes is $6,000, your debt-to-income ratio would be 41.67%.
+For example, if you put a total of $2,500 towards your debt every month and your monthly income before taxes is $6,000, your debt-to-income ratio would be 41.67 percent.

-If your debt-to-income ratio is below 36%: almost any creditor will consider you for a new mortgage or loan because they feel confident that you will be able to cover the additional monthly payments.
+- Below 36%: Almost any creditor will consider you for a new mortgage or loan because they feel confident that you will be able to cover the additional monthly payments.

-If your debt-to-income ratio is between 37% and 49%: some creditors may consider you a credit risk but might lend to you anyway.
+- Between 37% and 49%: Some creditors may consider you a credit risk but might lend to you anyway.

-If your debt-to-income ratio is above 50%: you will most likely have trouble being approved for a new line of credit because creditors may consider you a high credit risk who will won’t be able to pay for any additional debt.
+- Above 50%: You will most likely have trouble being approved for a new line of credit because creditors may consider you a high credit risk who will won’t be able to pay for any additional debt.

-If you plan to apply for a mortgage or large loan, it’s a good idea to keep your debt-to-income ratio low.
-Similarly, decreasing your debt-to-income ratio is a good idea if you are trying to improve your finances because a lower debt-to-income ratio gives you more opportunities to save money.
-But debt-to-income ratio is also a good way to tell if you are maintaining good financial standing, or if your finances are at risk.
+If you plan to apply for a mortgage or other large loan, it’s a good idea to keep your debt-to-income ratio low.
+Similarly, decreasing your debt-to-income ratio is a good idea if you are trying to improve your finances because it gives you more opportunities to save money.

 What does your debt-to-income ratio say about your financial well-being?

-Your debt-to-income ratio doesn’t only matter if you are trying to get a loan.
-It matters if you want to grow your wealth.
-Because your debt-to-income ratio provides you with a fast, easy way to answer the question “Am I earning enough to cover all my expenses AND save for the future?”
-Having a high debt-to-income ratio usually means the answer is “no”—you aren’t able to save as much as you would like each month because you are spending too much of your income on your debt.
-Having a lower debt-to-income ratio means the answer is “yes”—you are earning enough income to cover your debts and are living the lifestyle you can afford.
+Having a high debt-to-income ratio usually means you aren’t able to save as much as you would like each month because you’re spending too much of your income on your debt.
+Having a lower debt-to-income ratio means you’re living a lifestyle you can afford.